jcaw/SDL_shadercross_Odin/README.md

 ### Linux

+(Note that `SDL_Shadercross` is a pain to build on Windows.
+It may be easier on Linux, but right now I haven't tested.)

 1. Run `./setup.sh`, which will generate the libraries needed to build and run the above example.
 1. Build with `./build_debug.sh` or `./build_release.sh`
 1. Run `./game_debug.bin` or `./game_release.bin`